How we came to be

 In August of 2017, following suit with Grinnell Mutual’s re-branding campaign, we launched our new logo.

-As of December 31, 2021 Heartland Mutual Insurance Company writes in 69 counties (with more to come!), has 73 Agencies writing our products, has over $2.1 billion risk in force, and assets in excess of $7.5 million.
+As of December 31, 2022 Heartland Mutual Insurance Company writes in 76 counties, has 73 or so Agencies writing our products, has over $2.2 billion risk in force, and assets in excess of $7.9 million.

 Past and Present